ibexa/documentation-developer/docs/guide/persistence_cache.md

 ## Using Cache Service

-Using the internal cache service allows you to use an interface and to not have to care whether the system has been configured to place the cache in Memcached or on File system.
+Using the internal cache service allows you to use an interface and without caring whether the system is configured to place the cache in Memcached or on File system.
 And as eZ Platform requires that instances use a cluster-aware cache in Cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.

 !!! note